 Vicarage truly a home from home.

 The Old Vicarage has won over 30 national and regional

 awards over the last few years.

-Annie herself won the very first Winner of Winners in the
+Annie herself was the very first Winner of Winners in the

-Skills for Care National Accolades, and has been awarded a MBE in 2007 for
+Skills for Care National Accolades, and was awarded an MBE in 2007 for

 services to the care sector in the South West.